pran-7-5/eco_style/README.md

 Protection = non lubricated condoms (example brand = trojan)(lubricated = chemical) = https://www.amazon.in/Trojan-ENZ-Non-Lubricated-Condoms-Count/dp/B0001Q6DEU

 Well, more awareness should be provided to girls from a young age about masturbation, many are developing breast, vaginal cancer due sexual dissatisfaction, privacy and separate rooms should be provided by parents.

+Only emergency situations shall be allowed.
+Abortion(wild west) - Lack of awareness
+Unplanned Copulation.
+Lack of protection.
+Prone to permanent infertility.
+Life threatening blood loss.
+Demise of the newborn, leads to permanent mental illness.

+Contraceptive pill - major side effects.
 ```

 Health tips